 The example host is ClouDNS.net, which provides several DNS services, including limited, free DNS hosting.
 Several other domain hosts offer similar features, and the setup steps are similar.

 - Go to www.ClouDNS.net and create a new account.

 - Next to DNS Zones, click Add new.

 - Click Master zone.

-- In the New domain zone window > Domain name field, enter your G Suite domain name, for example, yourcompany.com, in the Domain name field and click Create.
+- In the Domain name field of the New domain window, enter your Google Workspace domain name, for example, your-company.com, and click Create.

 A table opens with your domain’s DNS records.
 It should only list NS (nameserver) records.
 Keep this window open.

 Make sure you have your sign-in credentials for your domain host.
 You can identify your domain host if you’re not sure who it is.

 - In a new window, sign in to your domain host.

 - Go to your domain’s DNS records.
 You might access them in your domain’s control panel or cPanel.
 Visit your domain host’s support page for more help.